-If AppDNA displays a message that it cannot contact the license server, it may mean that the AppDNA license server is not running.
+If AppDNA displays a message that it cannot contact the licensing service, it may mean that the AppDNA license server is not running.
 You can check this and if necessary restart it as follows:

-AppDNA licenses are tied to both the database and the machine on which the AppDNA license server is running when the license is activated.
-Problems can arise when the link between the license in the database and the license server location is broken – for example, because you have moved your AppDNA server from one machine to another, or you have started, but not completed, the two-stage procedure for transferring a license.
+AppDNA licenses are tied to both the database and the machine on which the AppDNA licensing service is running when the license is activated.
+Problems can arise when the link between the license in the database and the licensing service location is broken – for example, because you have moved your AppDNA server from one machine to another, or you have started, but not completed, the two-stage procedure for transferring a license.

 For more information, refer to Transfer Licenses.

-By default the AppDNA license server uses port 8079.
+By default the AppDNA licensing service uses port 8079.
 If that port is not available, change it as follows.

 The default location is C:\Program Files[ (x86)]\Citrix\AppDNA\License Server.